pchain-org/pchain/README.md

 ### How To Delegate Your Stake

 To learn how to delegate your PI to validators to receive rewards, read [How To Delegate or Stake](https://pliangroup.gitbook.io/plian/using-the-blockchain/delegating-or-staking)

+### patch_work1

+This branch originally is to add Istanbul fork number and improve catchup performance for chain "child_0".
+It is halfway to complete its goal.
+The Istanbul fork works and the catchup does not for now.

+There are some log-redundant/test code in some commits, which are pushed for future reference.